 The most commonly prescribed bowel prep formulas use a polymer-based laxative known as polyethylene glycol 3350 (PEG).
 This is a large molecule that can’t be absorbed through your colon, causing a hyperosmotic effect.
 PEG formulas are typically in powder form designed to be mixed with large volumes of water.
 They may include electrolytes and/or include directions to be taken with a sports drink.

 PEG-based colonoscopy prep drink names include:

 Pros of PEG bowel preparation kits: Polyethylene glycol and electrolytes solutions are highly effective for colonoscopy prep.
 The PEG molecule doesn’t disturb the intestinal mucosa, making it the gentler choice for people with symptoms of irritable bowel syndrome (IBS).
-They are also considered the safer option for people who are especially at risk of complications from fluid and electrolyte depletion, such as those with kidney, liver or heart disease.
+PEG formulas are also considered the safer option for people who are more at risk of complications from fluid and electrolyte depletion, such as those with kidney, liver or heart disease.

 Cons of PEG bowel preparation kits: These bowel preps often require drinking high volumes of formula (up to 4 liters).
 The volume combined with the taste can make it difficult for some people to complete all of their colonoscopy prep.
 Incomplete bowel prep can make your colonoscopy ineffective and cause it to be rescheduled.
 To address these concerns, some variations of the standard formula have been developed.

 Saline-based laxatives include sodium phosphate (NaP) as a primary osmotic agent, and often other mineral salts such as potassium and magnesium.
 These formulas offer an alternative to drinking your colonoscopy prep because they come in tablet form.
 The salts contain natural electrolytes, but in these formulas, electrolyte imbalances can still occur.
 Some people may be at risk of mineral overdoses.